tahir-hassan/WebApplication4_MvcBox/README.md

 # WebApplication4_MvcBox

-An Mvc Box, to cut down on code that is very simple.
+An Mvc Box, to cut down on boilerplate HTML code which shows a box with a title.